-This is by far the most popular option when it comes to cats.
-It can be tricky to give them a tablet or put something in their food that they won’t be able to detect, so spot-ons are generally the best way forward.
+This is by far the most popular option when it comes to the best flea treatments for cats.
+It can be tricky to give a cat a tablet or put something in their food that they won’t be able to detect, so spot-ons are generally the best way forward.

 This is often added to food for any cats who need something which doesn’t disrupt their lifestyle or behaviour too much.
 There is also a chance that your cat has sensitive skin so can’t have topical treatment.

 Some may last for a few weeks, but only for days is more common.
 Cats may not like getting wet or the application process so it could be tricky for fussy moggies

-The only downside is that fleas can hide in hard-to-reach places so there is no guarantee every one will be removed.
+The only downside is that fleas can hide in hard-to-reach places on a cat so there is no guarantee every single one will be removed.
 It could also be tricky to get your cat in a bath.
 Wipes are available too, but again, fleas can slip from the trap

 They can start at around £5 for one treatment/pipette, whether this is as a monthly subscription or a pack of four retailing at £20.
 This could go up to around £20 per application for something which lasts longer than one month.

-Tablets can be more costly but these are a short-term cure as opposed to long-term prevention.
+Cat flea treatment such as tablets which tackles existing ablets can be more costly but these are a short-term cure as opposed to long-term prevention.

 If you do want a flea collar, a vet-approved one will set you back around £20.
 This may seem pricey, but remember that most of the time, a flea collar isn’t recommended so you need to get one which is safe to use both in terms of your cat’s skin and reactions, and their safety when outside.